 - 1/2 teaspoon cinnamon

-- optional toppings: cashew butter, cinnamon, fruit, chocolate chips...
+- optional toppings: banana, cashew butter, cinnamon, chocolate chips…

 instructions

-- Add all ingredients to a large jar.
-Stir well to combine or place the lid on the jar and shake well until all ingredients are thoroughly combined.
-Place in the refrigerator for at least 2 hours, or overnight, until mixture thickens
+- Make overnight oats.
+Add all ingredients to a medium jar.
+Stir well to combine until all ingredients are thoroughly combined.
+Place the lid on the jar and put the oatmeal mixture in the refrigerator for at least 2 hours, or overnight, until the mixture thickens.

 nutrition